top of page

 The WINNER 9 seen in Dénia, shortly before leaving Spain for good in order to head to India for demolition.
 Picture taken by José T and published on www.doverferryphotosforum.co.uk.

 While the WINNER 9 was sailing towards the Eastern Mediterranean Sea in order to then transit the Suez Canal so that she could make her way towards the Indian Ocean, it was soon revealed that she was now deviating from her course and heading towards Igoumenitsa.
-Indeed, even though she was supposed to head for scrap, she had been bought by Greek company Ventouris Ferries for further service.
+Indeed, even though she was supposed to head for scrap, she had been bought by the Greek company Ventouris Ferries for further service.
 She therefore escaped the demolition yards at the very last minute, and hence saw her life being unexpectedly extended.
 This was due to her new company believing that she had technical specifications and passenger amenities that were deemed suitable for the Adriatic Sea, on which they were operating.
 Moreover, the ship was 30 years old, therefore she could still offer a few more years of service for a company whose youngest ship at the time was 34 years old.
 For all these reasons, the WINNER 9 became the new acquisition of Ventouris Ferries, which was planning to introduce her on the Bari-Durrës line just in time for the start of the 2010 summer season.

 Ventouris Ferries has been an important Greek ferry company, having had a strong presence on both the Adriatic Sea and the Aegean Sea for more than four decades.
 Its roots go back to 1975, when a ferry company was founded by the Kimolos-native Konstantinos Ventouris, a well-known self-made shipowner who established himself by operating cargo vessels before deciding to enter the Greek coastal service.
 Along with his four sons, he bought the small passenger ship AGIOS GEORGIOS, which began service in 1976 on the Western Cyclades.
 The ship immediately made a great impact and gave the company significant exposure across the Aegean Sea.
 In 1978, the family bought the ferry KONINGIN WILHELMINA of Stoomvaart Maatschappij Zeeland (which had been operating under the Sealink conglomerate), which was initially renamed CAPETAN KONSTANTINOS, and was introduced on the Piraeus-Syros-Tinos-Mykonos line in 1980.
 She was then renamed PANAGIA TINOU in 1981, and went on to have a legendary spell on the aforementioned line.
 The success of the vessel led the Ventouris family in making significant new acquisitions in the early 1980s.
 Indeed, in 1980, the company, which had began trading as Ventouris Ferries, bought the ex-FREE ENTERPRISE I of Townsend Thoresen (which had been a major ferry on the Calais-Dover line during the 1960s and the 1970s), converted her in Perama and introduced her in 1980 on the Western Cyclades as the KIMOLOS.
 The latter also went on to become largely successful, and therefore the company bought the ferry ROI BAUDOUIN of Regie voor Maritiem Transport in 1983.
 Initially renamed GEORGIOS B, this ship was converted in Perama and entered service on the Cyclades as the legendary GEORGIOS EXPRESS, considered by many to be the greatest ship in the history of the Greek coastal service (though the PANAGIA TINOU is also a major candidate regarding that debate).
-In 1984, they also began operating on the Adriatic Sea, having bought two ships that were previously operated by Sealink: the PATRA EXPRESS (the ex-ST GEORGE which operated on the Hoek van Holland-Harwich line) and the BARI EXPRESS (the ex-PRINCESSE ASTRID of Regie voor Maritiem Transport, and the sister ship of the GEORGIOS EXPRESS).
+In 1984, they also began operating on the Adriatic Sea, having bought two ships that were previously operated by Sealink.
+These were the PATRA EXPRESS (the ex-ST GEORGE which operated on the Hoek van Holland-Harwich line) and the BARI EXPRESS (the ex-PRINCESSE ASTRID of Regie voor Maritiem Transport, and the sister ship of the GEORGIOS EXPRESS).
 Both ships were successfully introduced on the Patras-Igoumenitsa-Corfu-Bari line.

 However, in 1986 the Ventouris family split into two groups following disagreements between the four Ventouris brothers as their father retired from the coastal service sector.
 The two oldest sons formed the two subsequent companies: the new company Ventouris Sea Lines was founded by Evangelos Ventouris (along with his younger brother Antonis), while Ventouris Ferries continued under Georgios Ventouris (along with his younger brother Apostolos).
 The result of this was the transfer of the GEORGIOS EXPRESS and of the KIMOLOS to Ventouris Sea Lines, while Ventouris Ferries would continue to operate solely on the Adriatic Sea with the PATRA EXPRESS and the BARI EXPRESS (although the company later resumed service on the Cyclades, by deploying the BARI EXPRESS on the Rafina-Andros-Tinos-Mykonos line in 1988) as well as the newly-acquired ATHENS EXPRESS (later renamed ATHENS in 2003).
 Just a year later, the Ventouris family experienced a further split, as Apostolos Ventouris went on to found the company AK Ventouris, and took over the ownership of the PANAGIA TINOU.
 Antonis Ventouris also operated the smaller company Ventouris Lines on the Saronic Gulf beginning in 1992.
-By 1995, Ventouris Sea Lines and Ventouris Lines had stopped operations due to financial issues, while AK Ventouris ceased operations in 1990 and then again in 1992, before being reformed as C-Link Ferries (based on the Aegean Sea) from 2002 to 2007 (at some point they also owned the former Baleària fleetmate of the WINNER 9, the ISLA DE IBIZA, as the PANAGIA HOZOVIOTISSA).
+By 1995, Ventouris Sea Lines and Ventouris Lines had stopped operations due to financial issues, while AK Ventouris ceased operations in 1990 and then again in 1992, before being reformed as C-Link Ferries (based on the Aegean Sea) from 2002 to 2007 (at some point they also owned the former Baleària fleetmate of the WINNER 9, namely the ISLA DE IBIZA, as the PANAGIA HOZOVIOTISSA).
 While his brothers experienced abrupt ends to their services, Georgios Ventouris and his company prevailed, operating several successful ships that went on to have legendary spells on the Adriatic Sea as well as on the Aegean Sea.
 The company established a solid base in Bari, becoming very popular amongst Italian travelers and hauliers.
 Their presence there during the 1980s was key in the port's development, and in fact several passengers preferred to call there rather than in Brindisi, which had been the main Southern Italian port that was connected with Greece.
 As a result of this, they had several ships operating on the Patras-Igoumenitsa-Corfu-Bari line and on the shorter Igoumenitsa-Corfu-Bari line.
-During the 1990s, the company remained one of the strongest operators on the Adriatic Sea, and they were particularly praised for the freight operations that they offered, most notably through two of their greatest ships: the legendary Ro-Pax ferry VENUS (the ex-DANA GLORIA of DFDS Seaways and later the GEDSER/GEDSER LINK of Germany company GT-Link, which was bought in 1989 and replaced the PATRA EXPRESS-which was sold in 1990-and was later named SIREN in 2004), as well as her iconic sister ship, the Ro-Pax ferry POLARIS (previously the DANA FUTURA of DFDS Seaways and then the SKÅNE LINK of Swedish company Nordö-Link, and acquired by Ventouris Ferries in 1991).
-The company however started to face strong competition in the late 1990s, when Superfast Ferries (which had started operations on the Adriatic Sea in 1995) introduced its first pair of newbuildings, the original SUPERFAST I and SUPERFAST II (both built in 1995) on the Patras-Igoumenitsa-Bari line in 1998.
+During the 1990s, the company remained one of the strongest operators on the Adriatic Sea, and they were particularly praised for the freight operations that they offered, most notably through two of their greatest ships: the legendary Ro-Pax ferry VENUS (the ex-DANA GLORIA of DFDS Seaways and later the GEDSER/GEDSER LINK of the German company GT-Link, which was bought in 1989 and replaced the PATRA EXPRESS-which was sold in 1990-and was later named SIREN in 2004), as well as her iconic sister ship, the Ro-Pax ferry POLARIS (previously the DANA FUTURA of DFDS Seaways and then the SKÅNE LINK of the Swedish company Nordö-Link, and acquired by Ventouris Ferries in 1991).
+The company however started to face strong competition in the late 1990s, when Superfast Ferries (which had started operations on the Adriatic Sea in 1995) introduced its first pair of newbuildings, namely the original SUPERFAST I and SUPERFAST II (both built in 1995) on the Patras-Igoumenitsa-Bari line in 1998.
 They therefore ceased the operations from Patras and solely focused on the Igoumenitsa-Corfu-Bari line.
-They also ceased operations on the Aegean Sea in 1999, after ceding their domestic services to the newly-established Minoan Flying Dolphins (which was renamed Hellas Flying Dolphins in 2002, and has been known as Hellenic Seaways since 2005).
+They also ceased operations on the Aegean Sea in 1999, after ceding their domestic services to the newly-established company Minoan Flying Dolphins (which was renamed Hellas Flying Dolphins in 2002, and has been known as Hellenic Seaways since 2005).
 Aiming to find another area on which they could generate additional revenue without much competition, they began a service linking Italy with Albania via the Adriatic Sea.
 For this, they bought the ferry EPTANISOS of Strintzis Lines (previously the VALENCAY of SNCF under Sealink) and deployed her as the POLLUX on the Bari-Durrës line in 2000.
 The service proved to be very successful, and the POLLUX remained there until 2003, when she was sold for scrap and was replaced by the ATHENS EXPRESS, which was renamed ATHENS.
 In 2001, this service had been further enhanced, as the company chartered the ferry IONIS of rival operator European Seaways (now A-Ships Management), which had a lengthy spell on the Adriatic Sea (she is also a different ship to the well-known IONIS of Triton Ferries, which currently operates on the Lavrion-Kea-Kythnos line).
 The IONIS (which later became the HORIZON under European Seaways, and operated for them until late 2015) remained with Ventouris Ferries until 2009.
 A third ship, the cruiseferry RIGEL (which was renamed RIGEL I in 2013), was bought by the company in 2007 and was deployed on the line as well.

 At the time of the acquisition of the WINNER 9, Ventouris Ferries was operating a fleet of four vessels.
 Indeed, they had the POLARIS and the veteran Ro-Pax ferry SEATRADE (the ex-STENA SEATRADER of Stena Line, therefore at some point a former fleetmate of the WINNER 9) on the Igoumenitsa-Corfu-Bari line, while the ATHENS and the RIGEL were on the Bari-Durrës line.
 The SIREN (which had been deployed on the Bari-Durrës line in 2009) had been sold for scrap in early 2010, just a few weeks before the arrival of the WINNER 9.
 The latter was bought by the company, which was slowly beginning to encounter financial pressure, which required the sale of the older tonnage.
 Seeing that the WINNER 9 was heading for scrap, they decided to buy her in order to replace the 41-year-old ATHENS, which in turn was sold to the same ship-breaking company and headed to India as the WINNER 11.
-She therefore concluded a great career under Ventouris Ferries, which lasted 24 years and helped cement her company's presence on the Adriatic Sea.
+She therefore concluded a great career under Ventouris Ferries, which had lasted 24 years and had helped cement her company's presence on the Adriatic Sea.
 As for the WINNER 9, she finally arrived in Igoumenitsa, being planned for service on the Bari-Durrës line.
-She was renamed BARI, taking the name of the Italian port in which her company had been operating successfully since the 1980s.
+She was renamed BARI, hence taking the name of the Italian port in which her company had been operating successfully since the 1980s.
 She was also flagged in Cyprus and was registered in Limassol.
 After undergoing a quick overhaul in Igoumenitsa, she then headed to Perama, where she had a more extensive refit and also headed for drydock.
 She was completed in time for the 2010 summer season, and was introduced on the Bari-Durrës line alongside the RIGEL.

 The BARI seen in Igoumenitsa, shortly after arriving in Greece for the first time in 2010.
 She was seen undergoing her first overhaul, during which her Baleària livery was being replaced by that of her new owners, Ventouris Ferries.
 Picture taken by Frans Truyens and published on www.doverferryphotosforum.co.uk.